markdoc/docs/pages/docs/tags.md

 - `attributes`
 - `{ [string]: SchemaAttribute }`
-- Determines which values (and their types) are allowed to be passed to this tag.
+- Determines which values/types are allowed to be passed to this tag.

 ---